SDU-eScience/UCloud/app-kubernetes-service/README.md

 A [compute backend](../app-orchestrator-service) using Kubernetes for scheduling jobs.

-Kubernetes is the scheduler/orchestrator already used for all SDUCloud services. `app-kuberneteres` works by running user jobs as [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/).
+Kubernetes is the scheduler/orchestrator already used for all UCloud services. `app-kuberneteres` works by running user jobs as [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/).
-This means that one of the biggest challenges of this service is to map an SDUCloud job to the corresponding Kubernetes job.
+This means that one of the biggest challenges of this service is to map an UCloud job to the corresponding Kubernetes job.

 ## Connecting to Kubernetes Cluster